MAEHCM/Do-GOOD/README.md

 # Datasets

-We provide manually labeled FUNSD-H and FUNSD-R, which can be obtained from the links below, and methods for generating FUNSD-L datasets.
+We provide manually labeled FUNSD-H and FUNSD-R, which can be obtained from the links below, and methods for generating FUNSD-L, CDIP-L, CDIP-I<sub>1</sub> and CDIP-I<sub>2</sub> datasets.

 | Dataset | Header      | Question      | Answer      | Other      | Total      | Link      |
 |:--------:| :------------:| :------------:| :------------:| :------------:|:------------:|:------------:|